 Within the normal course of operations, the University and WSIA have entered into various lease agreements for the use of land, buildings, vehicles and equipment.
 WSIA subleases the land and buildings it leases to various tenants.
 The initial terms of the leases range from month-to-month to 20 years, with additional options to extend.
-Total expense for the amortization of the right-to-use assets was \$9,070,342 for the year ended June 30, 2022.
-Additional expenses for common area maintenance were incurred in accordance with the agreements and totaled \$316,044 for the year ended June 30, 2022.
-The commitment for future minimum rental payments under these agreements as of June 30, 2022 is as follows:
+Total expense for the amortization of the right-to-use assets was \$9,054,064 and \$9,070,342 for the years ended June 30, 2023 and June 30, 2022, respectively.
+Additional expenses for common area maintenance were incurred in accordance with the agreements and totaled \$1,117,563 and \$316,044 for the years ended June 30, 2023 and June 30, 2022, respectively.
+The commitment for future minimum rental payments under these agreements as of June 30, 2023 is as follows: